 Geographic Distribution and Impact Assessment

-The breach analysis reveals a disproportionate impact on Russian-speaking users, with the following distribution:
+The breach analysis reveals a disproportionate impact on Russian-speaking users:

 - 91.5% Russian-speaking users (943,927)